 His first book, The State and Social Change in Early Modern England (Palgrave, 2000) was an attempt to explore the scale of popular participation in the process of governing rural England in the period c.1550-1640.
 Its concluding chapter, focusing on the governance of the rural parish, led him to an analysis not only of the social status and political attitudes of office-holders in rural communities, but also to an investigation of the politics of the poor rate.
 He subsequently researched and published a number of case studies of the patterns of local social relations in a wide range of English communities, including analyses not only of the loops of association which bound together subordinate groups but also of the allocation of entitlement under the Elizabethan poor laws.
 His second monograph, entitled On the Parish?: The Micro-Politics of Poor Relief in Rural England, c.1550-1750, was published by Oxford University Press in 2004, and was re-issued in paperback in 2009.
 He is also the co-editor (with Paul Griffiths and Adam Fox) of The Experience of Authority in Early Modern England (Macmillan, 1996); and (with Alex Shepard and John Walter) of the festschrift for Keith Wrightson entitled Remaking English Society: Social Relations and Social Change in Early Modern England (Boydell, 2013).
 He also contributed a substantial introduction to an edition (prepared with Heather Falvey) of the Layston-with-Buntingford Parish Memorandum Book, c.1607-1750, which was published by the Hertfordshire Record Society in 2004.
 Since 2004 he has completed the research for his next project, a monographic study provisionally entitled 'The Social Topography of a Rural Community: The Warwickshire Parish of Chilvers Coton, c.1600-1730', for which he was awarded a Leverhulme Trust Major Research Fellowship in 2010.
 The first fruits of this research appeared in 2011 with a study of domestic service at Arbury Hall during the period 1670-1710; and in 2013 with an analysis of the recruitment and remuneration of agricultural labor in the parish.
-Since 2008, he has also published a number of articles and papers, including one on the harvest crisis of the late 1640s; another on representations of the Midland Rising of 1607; a third on beating the bounds of the parish in early modern England; a fourth on an exceptionally well-documented violent affray in Elizabethan Nantwich (Cheshire); and fifth on the representation of harvest labor in an eighteenth century landscape painting (which won the biennial PCCBS Prize for the best article in British history published in 2015 and 2016); and a sixth on a Jacobean magistrate seeking to defend himself from allegations of covetousness and corruption.
+Since 2008, he has also published a number of articles and papers, including one on the harvest crisis of the late 1640s; another on representations of the Midland Rising of 1607; a third on beating the bounds of the parish in early modern England; a fourth on an exceptionally well-documented violent affray in Elizabethan Nantwich (Cheshire); and a fifth on the representation of harvest labor in an eighteenth century landscape painting (which won the biennial PCCBS Prize for the best article in British history published in 2015 and 2016); and a sixth on a Jacobean magistrate seeking to defend himself from allegations of covetousness and corruption.

 Steve Hindle, W.M.
 Keck Foundation